-If aircraft relocation/towing is to be performed within the apron area, candidates must also:
+A Level 3 ADA is required if aircraft relocation/towing is to be performed outside the apron area.
+In addition, candidates must also:

 - Complete a CASA approved course for the Aeronautical Radio Operators Certificate (AROC) and can provide the certificate as proof. - Complete a colour vision test and provide the results refer to the Airside Vehicle Control Handbook (AVCH) for further information.